| Title: | Ecosystem Gas Fluxes Calculations for Closed Loop Chamber Setup |

 Photosynthetically active radiation inside the chamber in micromol/s/sqm.

-calculates a flux based on the rate of change of gas concentration over time
+Calculates a flux based on the rate of change of gas concentration over time

 slopes_df |